aidn3/hypixel-guild-discord-bridge/README.md

 ### How to execute commands

 **Note: Only the one person who holds administrator permission can execute command!**
-From In-game: `/msg username /guild party`
+From In-game: `/gc !override /guild party`
 From Discord: `/override /guild party`

 ---